thrako/SoftUni/advanced/lesson02_multidimensional_arrays/lab/README.md

 Tasks Descriptions can be downloaded from [here](https://judge.softuni.org/Contests/Practice/DownloadResource/21469).
+Bla